Maruoka Station

-Maruoka Station (丸岡駅, Maruoka-eki) is a railway station on the Hokuriku Main Line in the city of Sakai, Fukui Prefecture, Japan, operated by the West Japan Railway Company (JR West).
+Maruoka Station (丸岡駅, Maruoka-eki) is a railway station on the Hapi-Line Fukui Line in the city of Sakai, Fukui Prefecture, Japan, operated by the Hapi-Line Fukui.

 Lines

-Maruoka Station is served by the Hokuriku Main Line, and is located 111.8 kilometers from the terminus of the line at Tsuruga.
+Maruoka Station is served by the Hokuriku Main Line, and is located 65.9 kilometers from the terminus of the line at Tsuruga.

 Station layout

 The station consists of two unnumbered side platforms connected by a footbridge.
 The station is staffed.